davidp84/SEPMA2/README.txt

 Inputing '3' in the technicians menu will take you to the edit Ticket System.
 You will be asked for the ticket ID number which you wish to edit.
 If you enter an invalid option you will be notified and returned to the main options display.
 If a valid ticket is chosen then you will be able to choose the new status of the ticket.
 If an incorrect status is chosen then you will be notified and returned to the main display.
 If a correct status is chosen then the status will be changed in the system and a message will be displayed showing these changes.
-A Tciket can have a status of 'open','closed and resolved', 'closed and unresolved' or 'archived'.
+A Ticket can have a status of 'open','closed and resolved', 'closed and unresolved' or 'archived'.

  3.4 Logout